routechoices/routechoices-server/README.md

 Routechoices server
 ===================

-Server stack for a live GPS tracking solution for orienteering events.
+Server applications for the Routechoices.com live GPS tracking solution dedicatged to orienteering sports.

 It includes:

-  - A web frontend for listing events and displaying live and archived events
+  - A web frontend for listing events and displaying live and archived events.
   - A web dashboard for users to manage their events, maps, devices...
-  - A REST API
+  - A REST API and its documentation.
-  - A TCP server for listening to dedicated trackers
+  - A TCP server for listening to dedicated trackers.
-  - A WMS server for serving events maps
+  - A WMS server for serving events maps.
-  - A full-fledged web admin interface for owners
+  - A full-fledged web admin interface for owners.

 This project rely on the Django and the Tornado Web python frameworks.